Joey Yung: Since 2020: COVID-19 and onward

-Due to the pandemic, Yung spent most of her time from mid-2020 in China.
+Due to the COVID-19 pandemic, Yung has spent most of her time since mid-2020 in China.
 Yung released a Cantonese single in November 2020 entitled "Live in the Moment (東京人壽)".
 This also marked the first time Yung participated in the composition of a song she had co-written with Howie from Dear Jane.
 A special music video for the song was released in December with clips from the Pretty Crazy Tour.
 In February 2021, "Gone with the Flare (煙花紀)" was released.
 The song title was inspired by the lyrics of her 2009 hit song "In Search of Deities (搜神記)" from the album A Time for Us.

-The Pretty Crazy Tour started on 25 January 2021 with two consecutive shows at The Venetian, Las Vegas.
-The third show was held in Atlantic City.
-In Europe, Yung performed in Hague, The Netherlands on 3 March 2020 and in London, England on 9 March 2020.
-With the declaration of the COVID-19 pandemic, the remaining shows in the world tour were either cancelled or postponed.
-In January 2021, Yung joined the second season of the Chinese reality series Sisters Who Make Waves (season 2) which sees 30 women – all established artists in their own right – compete in various singing and dancing challenges weekly.
-Cecilia Cheung is also part of the line-up.
-Yung ranked 2nd during the initial evaluation stage in Episode 1.
-Yung subsequently led her team to victory for the third public performance.
+Yung embarked on the Pretty Crazy Tour in early 2020 before cutting it short in March due to the COVID-19 pandemic.
+In January 2021, Yung joined the second season of the Chinese reality series Sisters Who Make Waves (season 2) which sees 30 women, all established artists in their own right, compete in various singing and dancing challenges weekly.
+Cecilia Cheung was also part of the lineup.
+Yung ranked second during the initial evaluation stage of Episode 1 and subsequently led her team to victory for the third public performance.
 The fifth and final public performance took place in April 2021 and Yung emerged 4th overall in the final results, thus successfully debuting in a team.